 Consideration of the larger ecological matrix or landscape contributes to a better understanding of potential interactions between abiotic and biotic flows and exchanges.
 As depicted on Figure 3 (Appendix A), the landscape surrounding the Subject Lands is a mixture of agricultural and open space land uses, as well as residential communities located northeast of Ninth Line.
 The surrounding road networks serve as a considerable barrier to wildlife movement and include busy roads such as Highway 407, Ninth Line and Eglinton Avenue.
-The Subject Lands are within the Sawmill Creek Subwatershed, although functional habitat is largely limited as a result of historic and ongoing impacts associated with livestock and anthropogenic use.
+Functional habitat on the Subject Lands is largely limited as a result of historic and ongoing impacts associated with livestock and anthropogenic use.